 Genomic scenarios increased the accuracy for cows compared to the conventional scenario.
 Besides increasing the accuracy of Mendelian sampling term, using genomic information increases genetic connectedness between individuals from different management units (Yu et al., 2017, Powell et al., 2019).
 This in turn increases the accuracy of prediction regardless of the heritability, number of QTLs, and number of markers (Yu et al., 2018).

 The accuracy for dams further increased with increasing investment into genotyping, despite reduced phenotyping.
 Increasing investment into genotyping translated into growing training population and a larger training population update.
 As shown by previous studies (Bijma, Gonzales-Recio), the accuracy of genomic prediction increases with increasing size of a female training population, even up to 100,000 females.
 Same studies also shown that the accuracy of 0.70 is achieved with ~20,000 animals, which agrees with our results.
 However, these studies did not account for varying degree of genetic distance between the training and the evaluation population.
-As shown by we can increase the accuracy in the evaluation population with a higher relationship to the training population (Pszczola et al., 2012, Habier et al., 2010; Clark et al, 2011).
+As shown by previous studies, we can increase the accuracy in the evaluation population with a higher relationship to the training population (Pszczola et al., 2012, Habier et al., 2010; Clark et al, 2011).
 Increasing the investment into genotyping allowed us to genotype more females and include more females from the most recent cow generation in the training set.
 This decreased the genetic distance between training and evaluation population and in turn increased the accuracy.
 Genotyping more females had two additional benefits.
 Firstly, more cows had both genomic and phenotypic information available, which increased the accuracy of their breeding values.
 Secondly, as shown by Yu et al., 2018, increasing the number of genotyped animals increases genetic connectedness.

 As with genetic gain, increasing the size of the training population had a diminishing return relationship with accuracy (Bijma, Gonzales-Recio).
 Correspondingly, investing resources of more than six phenotype records into genotyping plateaued.